razorpay/razorpay-php/README.md

 - namespaced under Razorpay\Api
 - call $api->class->function() to access the api
 - api throws exceptions instead of returning errors
-- options are passed as a hash instead of multiple arguments wherever possible
+- options are passed as an array instead of multiple arguments wherever possible
 - All request and responses are communicated over JSON

-#Installation
+- A minimum of PHP 5.3 is required

+# Installation

 - If your project uses composer, add following to composer.json
 ```json
 {